 What Is HIPAA And What Does It Regulate?May 26, 2018 in

-What Is HIPAA And What Does It Regulate?
+What Is HIPAA Law in Healthcare and What Does It Regulate?

 The Health Insurance Portbility And Accountability Act (HIPAA) was signed into law in the year 1996, by President Bill Clinton.
 It is a legislation which provides security provisions and data privacy, in order to keep patients’ medical information safe.
 The act contains five titles, or sections, in total: